ryanhugh/searchneu/docs2/API.md

 ### The search endpoint

 If you want to, you can also hit the search endpoint directly.
 All the calls to the search endpoint are HTTP GET requests.
+Please don't send more than 100 requests to the search endpoint per hour.
 For example:

 ```
 https://searchneu.com/search?query=cs&termId=201810&minIndex=0&maxIndex=5